plugCubed/plugAPI/README.md

 var prompt = new Prompt();
 bot.setLogObject(prompt);
 ```

+## Contribute
+1. Clone repository to empty folder.
+2. Cd to the repository.
+3. Run `npm install` to set up the environment.
+4. Edit your code.
+5. Run `grunt` to compile the code and test.
+6. After it's bug free, you may submit it as a Pull Request to the main repo.

 #### Multi line chat
 Since Plug.dj cuts off chat messages at 250 characters, you can choose to have your bot split up chat messages into multiple lines: